 When this bar is used as a hub between your PC or game console and your TV, it can pass through chroma 4:4:4. but only up to a refresh rate of 30Hz.
 If you send such a signal, the text will look crisp.

 The interface consists of a small screen behind the front grill in the front.
-It is simple and easy to use and can display the volume level and the input source.
-Due to is small size sometimes it has to scroll to display the entire message.
+It's simple and easy to use and can display the volume level and the input source.
+Due to its small size, sometimes it has to scroll to display the entire message.

-The buttons on the side allow you to perform basic actions like controlling the volume, powering on or off the bar and selecting the input.
+The buttons on the side allow you to perform basic actions like controlling the volume, powering the bar on or off, and selecting the input.

-The Samsung HW-Q60R, just like the rest soundbars of the Q Series, can turn itself off after 5 minutes of inactivity.
-The HDMI ARC supports HDMI CEC and thus you can use your TV's remote to perform basic tasks on your bar.
+The Samsung HW-Q60R, just like the rest of the soundbars in the Q Series, can turn itself off after 5 minutes of inactivity.
+The HDMI ARC supports HDMI CEC, so you can use your TV's remote to perform basic tasks on your bar.